oxylus-tech/ox-orch/docs/source/guide/12-contexts.rst

 Contexts
 ========

-When working with operation you want use contexts to by pass values.
-As you might have noticed, we can provide ``apply`` and ``rollback`` methods arbitrary named arguments.
-Those form the *context*, allowing operation to be stateless.
+When working with operations, you might have noticed that we can provide ``apply`` and ``rollback`` methods arbitrary named arguments.
+Thoses form the *context*, allowing operation to be stateless.

 It means that operation's fields only are configuration that shall persist around multiple runs.